-The Academic Planning Committee thanks faculty and staff of the B.S. in Business Information Systems program for the opportunity to provide input regarding the program at Illinois State University through consideration of the submitted self-study report.
+The Academic Planning Committee thanks faculty and staff of the Integrated B.S./M.P.A. in Accountancy program for the opportunity to provide input regarding the programs at Illinois State University through consideration of the submitted self-study report.
 The following committee recommendations to be addressed within the next regularly scheduled review cycle are provided in a spirit of collaboration with faculty and staff.
 In the next program review self-study report, tentatively due October 1, 2028, the committee asks the program to describe actions taken and results achieved for each recommendation.

 Continue to monitor enrollment trends and refine the plan for recruitment and enrollment growth.
 The committee encourages faculty to continue to actively evaluate the program's recruitment plans to ensure that Illinois State University is meeting the needs of both the program and the State.
-The committee supports faculty efforts to explore further expansion of program enrollment.
-The committee encourages the program to continue to develop and implement a plan for student recruitment, including strategies for increasing enrollment by students from gender, racial, and ethnic groups traditionally domestically underrepresented in the program and discipline.
+The committee supports faculty efforts to explore further expansion of program enrollment, while at the same time monitoring the impact that increased enrollments may have on program quality (e.g., class sizes).
+The committee encourages the program to continue to develop and implement a plan for student recruitment, including strategies for increasing enrollment by students from gender, racial, and ethnic groups traditionally underrepresented in the program and discipline.

 Continue to focus on diversity, inclusion, and equity.
-As indicated in the self-study report, the committee encourages the program to pursue its goals related to further developing a diverse, inclusive, and equitable environment that effectively supports students, faculty, and staff from diverse backgrounds.
+While the committee recognizes the efforts to increase the international diversity of students within the program, the committee encourages the program to continue to pursue its goals related to further developing a diverse, inclusive, and equitable environment that effectively supports students, faculty, and staff from diverse backgrounds.
 We encourage the program to continue refining and implementing their plans for recruiting students (as mentioned above) but also for faculty recruitment from gender, racial, and ethnic groups traditionally underrepresented in the program and discipline.
 We encourage the program faculty examine ways to infuse diversity, equity, and inclusion into the curriculum.

-Develop a plan for student success and retention.
+Continue to focus on student success and retention.
 The committee recommends that the program faculty develop a plan for student success.
 The plan should be used to increase transparency and communication around "student success" by defining the program's goals for, assessment of, and actions towards supporting students enrolled in the program.
 The plan may provide an overarching structure for other plans (e.g., retention, curriculum, alumni engagement).
 The committee recommends that the program continue monitoring student retention, particularly of students from traditionally underrepresented groups.
-The committee encourages the program to continue developing opportunities that encourage student engagement (e.g., outlets for students to participate in scholarship and creative activities, in the Honors program, and through participation in student organizations).
+The committee encourages the program to continue developing opportunities for student scholarship and creative activities.
 The committee further recommends that the program faculty develop a system to collect and analyze data related to students exiting the program to identify challenges related to retention.
 The committee notes the program's concerns regarding extremely high advisor loads.
 We support the efforts to develop avenues designed to reduce these loads.
-We also recommend that the College Advisement Center review their metrics for advising effectiveness, looking beyond student outcomes exclusively.
+We also recommend that the College

+Advisement Center review their metrics for advising effectiveness, looking beyond student outcomes exclusively.
 We suggest that looking to aspirational institutions may provide valuable insights for the development of action items for this plan.